llow-group/swallow-pricing-api/README.md

 ## Project Files

-Project configuration files are stored in the `src/models/` directory as JSON files.
+Swallow project configuration files are stored in the `src/models/` directory as JSON files.
 Each file contains a specific pricing model configuration that is referenced by a UUID.

 Projects are mapped to their configuration files internally within the service, with each unique project identified by a UUID that is used in API endpoints (e.g., `/quote/3fa85f64-5717-4562-b3fc-2c963f66afa6`).
+You can have as many models stored flat-file as you like.

 ## Environment Variables